mahmutoezmen/Basta-Fazoolin/README.md

 1) Making the Menus

-2)Creating the Franchises
+2) Creating the Franchises

-2)Creating Businesses!
+3) Creating Businesses!